appsody/website/content/docs/stacks/develop.md

 ---

-## Create your stack.yaml
+## Define stack behavior

 The `stack.yaml` file in the top level directory defines the different attributes of the stack and which template the stack should use by default.
 This should be the first thing you define when developing your stack.
 See the following example:

 ```
 name: Sample Application Stack        # concise one line name for the stack
 version: 0.1.0                        # version of the stack
-description: sample stack to help creation of more Appsody stacks # free form text explaining more about the capabilities of this stack and various templates
+description: sample stack description # free form text explaining more about the capabilities of this stack and various templates
 license: Apache-2.0                   # license for the stack
 language: nodejs                      # programming language the stack uses
 maintainers:                          # list of maintainer(s) details
   - name: John Smith
     email: example@example.com
     github-id: jsmith
 default-template: my-template-1       # name of default template
 ```

-## Create your stack image
+## Define your stack image

 The stack image contains common capabilities that can be used by all templates.
 For example, the [`nodejs-express`](https://github.com/appsody/stacks/tree/master/incubator/nodejs-express) stack image provides health endpoints and Prometheus metrics so the developers do not need to implement them.

 ### Stack environment variables

-Stack creators configure [environment variables](./environment-variables) in `Dockerfile-stack` to specify the commands for running, debugging and testing the application. `Appsody CLI` and `Appsody controller` inspect these environment variables and then drive the expected behavior for the developer during local development.
+Stack creators configure [environment variables](./environment-variables) in `Dockerfile-stack` to specify the commands for running, debugging and testing the application.
+The `Appsody controller` inspects these environment variables and then drive the expected behavior for the developer during local development.

-* Handling File mounts - During local development, the application code is held on the local file system and is mounted in the running container for the stack.
+* **Handling File mounts** - During local development, the application code is held on the local file system and is mounted in the running container for the stack.
 Stack creators configure the [`APPSODY_MOUNTS`](./environment-variables) enivronment variable to specify a list of mount paths to achieve this behavior.

-* Monitoring file changes - Stack creators configure the many [`APPSODY_WATCH`](./environment-variables) environment variables in `Dockerfile-stack` to specify which files are monitored for changes and how to reflect those changes in the running application.
+* **Monitoring file changes** - Stack creators configure the many [`APPSODY_WATCH`](./environment-variables) environment variables in `Dockerfile-stack` to specify which files are monitored for changes and how to reflect those changes in the running application.

-* Managing dependencies - Appsody enables the caching of any installed dependencies across runs to accelerate local development.
+* **Managing dependencies** - Appsody enables the caching of any installed dependencies across runs to accelerate local development.
 This is achieved by creating a volume independent of a specific container instance and then mounting it every time the appsody container is started.
 Stack creators configure the [`APPSODY_DEPS`](./environment-variables) environment variable to specify the directory to be cached.

 ### File permissions